Probing triaxial deformation of atomic nuclei in high-energy heavy ion collisions: Results

-To better visualize and quantify the effects of deformation, Fig.~\ref{fig:5} show the ratios of the $C_{\mathrm{d}}\{2\}$ in U+U (top row) or in Zr+Zr (bottom) collisions.
+To better visualize and quantify the effects of deformation, Fig.~\ref{fig:5} shows the ratios of $C_{\mathrm{d}}\{2\}$ in U+U (top row) or in Zr+Zr (bottom) collisions.
 The results in the top row are obtained directly from the data from the left columns of Figs.~\ref{fig:3} and \ref{fig:4}.
-These results can be used to predict the ratios of $\lr{(\delta [\pT]/[\pT])^2}$ between two systems with similar mass number but different deformation parameters.
-Most trends are obvious, but the results for different $\gamma$ cases deserves some discussion.
-The separation between different $\gamma$ cases increases linearly with $\npart$, reaching the maximum around 2\% centrality and then decreases and turns to opposite direction in the UCC region.
+These results can be related to the ratios of $\lr{(\delta [\pT]/[\pT])^2}$ between two systems with similar mass number but different deformation parameters.
+Most trends are obvious, but the results for different $\gamma$ cases deserve some discussion.
+The separation between different $\gamma$ cases increases linearly with $\npart$, reaching its maximum around 2\% centrality and then decreasing in the more central region.
 The maximum relative difference is about 3--4\%, which is about twice of the influence of $\gamma$ for $\varepsilon_2$~\cite{Jia:2021tzt}.
-As mentioned in the Appendix~\ref{sec:app1}, this $\gamma$ dependence may arise from the higher-order expansion of $\delta d_{\perp}/d_{\perp}$ in powers of $\beta_2$~\footnote{The derivation in the Appendix~\ref{sec:app1} suggests $\lr{(\delta d_{\perp}/d_{\perp})^2} \approx a'+b'\beta_2^2+c'\cos(3\gamma)\beta_2^3$ instead of Eq.~\eqref{eq:17}.
-In fact, the data in top-middle panel of Fig.~\ref{fig:3} do suggest a $\beta_2^3$ component.
-But in practice, we found Eq.~\eqref{eq:17} works rather well for Glauber model.}.
-Later, we shall see such small residual $\gamma$ dependence is important for the kurtosis of the $d_{\perp}$ fluctuations.
+As discussed later, such a $\gamma$ dependence may arise from the higher-order expansion of $\delta d_{\perp}/d_{\perp}$ in powers of $\beta_2$, which is particularly important for the kurtosis of the $d_{\perp}$ fluctuations.